ec-europa/oe-poetry-behat/README.md

   extensions:
     EC\Behat\PoetryExtension:
       client:
-        base_url: 'http://local.dev'  # Required.
-Application base URL running Poetry Client library.
+        base_url: 'http://local.dev'  # Required: application base URL running Poetry Client library.
-        endpoint: '/my-endpoint'      # Required.
-Notification endpoint on your application.
+        endpoint: '/my-endpoint'      # Required: notification endpoint on your application.
-        username: 'username'          # Optional.
-Username required for the mock service to authenticate on your application.
+        username: 'username'          # Optional: username required for the mock service to authenticate on your application.
-        password: 'password'          # Optional.
-Password required for the mock service to authenticate on your application.
+        password: 'password'          # Optional: password required for the mock service to authenticate on your application.
       server:
-        host: 'localhost'             # Optional.
-Host where mock Poetry server will be running.
+        host: 'localhost'             # Optional: host where mock Poetry server will be running.
-        port: '28080'                 # Optional.
-Mock Poetry server port.
+        port: '28080'                 # Optional: mock Poetry server port.
-        endpoint: '/service'          # Optional.
-Mock Poetry server endpoint.
+        endpoint: '/service'          # Optional: mock Poetry server endpoint.
 ```

 All configuration options can be overridden in your Behat scenarios.